yjcyxky/docker-action/README.md

 ### `tag`
 Image tag.
 If you don't want to set, it sets default snapshot tag(current time).

+### `mark_latest`
+Default is true, If you don't want to mark the docker image as latest, you should pass false or any characters.

 ## Outputs

 ### `image`